TakenPilot/mocha-dot-reporter-async/README.md

 Used when reporting from Gulp.
 Outputs all test results at once to avoid an async console.log mess.

-Removed output from successful unit tests, since displaying dots when the process output is only displayed at the end.
+Removed output from successful unit tests, since displaying dots when the process output is only displayed at the end is kinda pointless.

 [![Build Status](https://travis-ci.org/TakenPilot/mocha-dot-reporter-async.svg?branch=master)](https://travis-ci.org/TakenPilot/mocha-dot-reporter-async)